Ryan-P-H/Pirates/World/Continents/Darulia/Regions of Darulia/Coastal Darulia/CoastalDarulia.md

 ### Agriculture
 Due to prevalence of fresh water rivers that cut through the region the land is extremely well adapted to farming.
 Much of the nations grain and meat come from this region along with.
 Smaller villages that dot the coastline also provide a steady supply of aquatic resources such as fish, pearls, kelp (a national delicacy served in every tavern on the coast).
 ### Industry
 The major industry in the region is the shipbuilding industry.
-A Darulian made ship is second to none with nobles in lands as afar away as Bulder's Gate purchasing them for there own use.
+A Darulian made ship is second to none with nobles in lands as afar away as Baldur's Gate purchasing them for there own use.
 The shipbuilders guild wields immense power in the region second to only the Crown.
 Out side of shipbuilding many other industries thrive due to easy access to materials by both aquatic and land trade with [Western Darulia](/World/Continents/Darulia/Regions%20of%20Darulia/Western%20Darulia/WesternDarulia.md).
 ## Underground Economy
 Due to this regions coastal location and as the seat for the capital of [Kingdom of Darulia](/TODO.md) there also exists an underground economy.
 Some of this underground economy is relatively mundane such as running of counterfeit goods (counterfeit Darulian Kelp exists), drug running, or smuggling people across borders.
 But the major driver of the underground economy is the export of [Pirates](/TODO.md).
 ## Regional Government